jp9516/etterby/_services/experimentation-forecasting-applied-ml.md

 **Outcomes**
 - Fraud, pricing, or lifecycle models that reach production with measurable ROI
-- Automated experiment read-outs and forecasting that finance and product can trust
+- Automated experiment read outs and forecasting that finance and product can trust
 - Playbooks for ongoing monitoring, retraining, and stakeholder communication

 **Stack**
-Python, scikit-learn, XGBoost, ClickHouse, dbt, Superset, ThoughtSpot
+Python, scikit learn, XGBoost, ClickHouse, dbt, Superset, ThoughtSpot